Opportunities

 • Other pertinent information (e.g., publications, awards, and other distinctions)

-The successful applicant will join our extremely motivated and industrious research team, and will receive elevated levels of training in the areas of preparative chemistry, organometallic-based synthesis, reaction mechanism, computational methods, and the associated analytical/spectroscopic requirements.
+The successful applicants will join our extremely motivated and industrious research team, and will receive elevated levels of training in the areas of preparative chemistry, organometallic-based synthesis, reaction mechanism, computational methods, and the associated analytical/spectroscopic requirements.
 Industrial partners will also provide key training opportunities as aligned to the individual projects.